vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-version/index.md

 ```

 ## Accessing Build Properties
-After configuring your `spring-boot-maven-plugin` and building your application, you can access anformation about your application's build through `BuildProperties` object.
+After configuring your `spring-boot-maven-plugin` and building your application, you can access information about your application's build through `BuildProperties` object.
 Let the spring inject it for you:

 ```java
 @Autowired